vimeo/psalm/docs/security_analysis/index.md

 Psalm can attempt to find connections between user-controlled input (like `$_GET['name']`) and places that we don’t want unescaped user-controlled input to end up (like `echo "<h1>$name</h1>"` by looking at the ways that data flows through your application (via assignments, function/method calls and array/property access).

 You can enable this mode with the `--taint-analysis` command line flag.
+When taint analysis is enabled, no other analysis is performed.

 Tainted input is anything that can be controlled, wholly or in part, by a user of your application.
 In taint analysis, tainted input is called a _taint source_.